Chris Anderson (footballer, born 1925): Playing and coaching career

-Educator and Administrator
+Educator and administrator

 Anderson joined the board of directors at Aberdeen in 1967, and was made vice-chairman three years later.
-He also had a distinguished career in education, and before his retirement he was secretary of RGIT, a prominent technology college, later granted university status.
+He also had a distinguished career in education, and before his retirement he was secretary of Robert Gordon University, a prominent technology college, later granted university status.
 His OBE was awarded for services to both education and sport, but it is as a football administrator and visionary that he is best known.

 Anderson's time on the board at Aberdeen coincided with the most successful period in the club's history, and he is considered to have been a driving force behind that success.
 As well as being instrumental in the development of Pittodrie as one of the first all-seater stadia in Britain, he was a prime mover in the creation of the Scottish Premier Division in 1975, a response to the declining attendances of the time.